minhhoang2705/Crypto-Predictor/README.md

 A modern web application for cryptocurrency price prediction using machine learning, featuring real-time market data visualization and trading signals.

+***Disclaimer: This web application is not intended for real cryptocurrency investment.
+It is just a side project.***

 ## Features

 - Real-time cryptocurrency price charts with TradingView-style interface